vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 The chapter begins by enumerating the *vidyās* \(i.e., mantras\) of the nine *cakreśvarīs* , the regent deities of the nine parts of the *śrīcakra* , which the adept must place by *nyāsa* on nine parts of his yogic body and worship there as present in the nine constitutive *cakras* of the *śrīcakra. *

 Then is expounded the fi rst *artha* , the *bhāvārtha* \( *śl. * 16–25\).
-It is based on symbolical values given to the syllables of the *vidyā* , the three parts of which are described as resulting from the union of Śiva and Śakti, from whose interactive union \( *saṁgha ṭ ṭ a* \) 33 the “fl ow,” the creative play of the mantra, is deemed to issue.
+It is based on symbolical values given to the syllables of the *vidyā* , the three parts of which are described as resulting from the union of Śiva and Śakti, from whose interactive union \( *saṁghaṭṭa* \) 33 the “fl ow,” the creative play of the mantra, is deemed to issue.
 This very fl ow expressed by the phonetic constituents of the *śrīvidyā* , manifests, sustains, animates, and ultimately reabsorbs the cosmos, a process the adept must experience spiritually through a *bhāvanā* in which the three parts of the mantra are experienced as fused with his *kuṇḍ alinī* .
 The power of the *vidyā* also takes on here the form of the *kāmakalā * \( *śl* .
 21–25\), a diagram whose symbolism, based on the sexual union of Śiva and Śakti, is both visual and phonic.
 34

 The *saṁpradāya artha* , the “traditional meaning” \( *śl* .
 26–48\) shows how the cosmic process is pervaded by the *śrīvidyā* , that is, by the united Śiva and Śakti.
 To this eff ect, the YH explains how the constitutive elements of